tick-tick-tick, sang the nylon from the spool.

 Yep, I was feeling pretty manly right then.
 Bit though it was, I had a part in the show.

 And like all the other times I’ve felt manly, it didn’t last very long.
 My downfall in this instance was easy to trace — being directly related to the number of lines the other, real fishermen had in the water.
 It went something like this: two lines in for Mamede — two notches down in manliness for me; three in for him — three down for me, and so on.
 Standing behind me, Ze’s effect was harder to gauge — less mathematically discrete.
 It mattered little.
-By the time they had their lines set and were working the deck like competing acts in a juggling contest, there wasn’t a lot of manliness left to go around.
+By the time the jangadeiros had set their lines and were working the deck like competing acts in a juggling contest, there wasn’t a lot of manliness left to go around.

 Plunkity—plunk–plunk–plunk, I bobbed my solitary line and tried not to let it bother me.
 Besides, it didn’t really matter what I did.
 I was doomed as a fisherman even before I began.
 It was one of those karmic things I don’t even believe in.
 Some people have it and some people don’t.
 Guess which one I am?